Building the perfect Monstie

 Getting the right genes

-At this point, you have your Monstie, you’ve selected its element, tendencies, environnemental skills and stat increases, only thing left is to chose which Active and Passive skills to give it through the Rite of Channeling.
+At this point, you have your Monstie, you’ve selected its element, tendencies, environmental skills and stat increases, only thing left is to chose which Active and Passive skills to give it through the Rite of Channeling.

 Obviously the first priority might be to give it one Attack of each Type to make sure you can answer to any Head-to-Head coming your way.
-Using the « Select Genes from List » feature is great for this as it provides you with all the intel you could need.
+Using the “Select Genes from List” feature is great for this as it provides you with all the intel you could need.
 You press L3 on a controller or V on a keyboard to see all the skills existing, even those you don’t have.
-Pressing then □ or F will show you from which monsters eggs and in what environnement you’ll be able to get this gene.
-It’s especially useful to see if a S rank version of an attack skill exists.
+Pressing then □ or F will show you from which monsters eggs and in what environment you’ll be able to get this gene.

 When selecting your Active Skills genes, keep in mind the stamina management of your Monstie.
 As explained before, having high skill cost on a Proactive Monstie might leave you unable to issue commands when a Head-to-Head comes.